Conspiracy theories in United States politics: Elections

-Several conspiracies have been generated out of elections; one election-specific conspiracy is the belief in election fraud.
-The fear that ballots may have been faked or cast incorrectly spans political parties, genders, and races.
+Several conspiracy theories have been generated out of elections.
+One such theory involves claims of large-scale election fraud.
+Allegations that ballots have been faked or altered spans political parties, genders, and races.
 Partisan affiliations and conspiratorial thinking are both to blame.

-Before the election, a belief in widespread voter fraud influencing the election outcomes commonly came from conspiratorial thinking and distrust in higher authority.
-After the election, belief in fraud was likely to come from partisan affiliations and usually originated from the losing party.
-While both Democrats and Republicans believe in election fraud, they generally mean different types of fraud.
-Republicans often fear illegal ballots, such as from noncitizens, and Democrats worry that their supporters will be prevented from voting by voter suppression.
-Conspiracy theories, the fear of an opposite party, and their influence as a result may also drive citizens to vote and influence the outcomes of an election.
+Before a given election, belief in widespread voter fraud influencing the election outcomes commonly derives from conspiratorial thinking and distrust in higher authority.
+After an election, belief in fraud generally derives from partisan affiliations and usually originate in the losing party.
+While both Democrats and Republicans believe in the existence of election fraud, they generally allege different types of fraud.
+Republicans more often allege the casting of illegal ballots, such as from noncitizens, while Democrats generally allege that their supporters will be prevented from voting by voter suppression.
+Conspiracy theories, the fear of an opposite party, and their influence as a result may drive citizens to vote and influence the outcomes of an election.